Pooriya-Kh/ViT-Neurodegenerative-Diagnosis/README.md

 # ViT-Neurodegenerative-Diagnosis
 Vision Transformer (ViT) for neurodegenerative disorders prediction.

-# The repository will be updated soon...!
+# The repository will be updated soon...
+Applying new improvements!